Related News for Yang Zhang

 2023 Stanford University Annual Assessment of Author Citations

 The following COE professors are among the top scientists worldwide selected by Stanford University representing the top 2% of the most-cited scientists with single-year impact in various disciplines.
 The selection is based on the top 100,000 by c-score (with and without self-citations) or a percentile rank of 2% or above.
-The list below includes those […]

-How Clean is the Air in Your Neighborhood?
-This New Northeastern Project Aims to Find Out
+How Clean Is the Air in Your Neighborhood?
+This New Northeastern Project Aims To Find Out

 CEE Professor Yang Zhang, who leads the interdisciplinary impact engine team iSUPER, is installing over 100 stationary pollution sensors in Brookline and Chelsea and using a mobile lab to measure air quality block-by-block in Greater Boston municipalities.
 She aims to identify hyperlocal pollutant hotspots and support strategies to reduce air pollution.